 Multipurpose socket for charging/syncro/tune-up.

 Internal ATU for matching to a short wire antenna.

-(Note: a minimum of 1 watt output is required for Official Classic competition, but the lower power will be adequate for local events)
+A minimum of 1 watt output is required for Official Classic competition, but the lower power should be adequate for local events.

 The 80m source signal is derived from a digital clock multiplier, the ICS525-01 using a 24MHz xtal.